-Keywords: income poverty, at risk of poverty rate, EU-SILC, logistic regression.
+Keywords: Income poverty, Risk of poverty rate, EU-SILC, Logistic regression.

 Poverty reduction is one of the key challenges of the Europe 2020 strategy.
 By setting a poverty reduction target, the EU has put this social problem at the same level with economic goals.
 Achieving the goal of reducing the number of people at-risk-of-poverty and social exclusion will depend on the successful implementation of other priorities, such as providing better employment and education opportunities.